Vocabulary dictionary

 field

-in the area is by a
+you see in the area is next to a

 road